Staff Duress System Canada: How It Works

 Bill 168 is an amendment to Ontario’s Occupational Health and Safety Act, enacted in 2010.
 It requires all Ontario employers, including hospitals, to develop a written workplace violence policy, conduct ongoing risk assessments, implement a workplace violence prevention program, provide workers with an immediate means of summoning assistance, inform workers about patients with a history of violent behaviour, and report and investigate all incidents.

-Q: Does Bill 168 require hospitals to use RTLS or wearable panic buttons specifically?
+Does Bill 168 require hospitals to use RTLS or wearable panic buttons specifically?

-A: No. Bill 168 specifies the outcome — a reliable, immediate means of summoning assistance — not the technology used to achieve it.
+No. Bill 168 specifies the outcome — a reliable, immediate means of summoning assistance — not the technology used to achieve it.
 However, Ontario Ministry of Labour inspectors have increasingly questioned whether wall-mounted call stations alone meet this requirement in high-risk clinical environments such as psychiatric units and emergency departments, where workers may be unable to reach a fixed station during an incident.
 Wearable RTLS duress systems are now widely regarded as the appropriate standard.

-Q: What is the penalty for Bill 168 non-compliance in an Ontario hospital?
+What is the penalty for Bill 168 non-compliance in an Ontario hospital?

-A: Under the OHSA, the Ministry of Labour can issue compliance orders, stop-work orders, and fines of up to $100,000 per violation for corporations.
+Under the OHSA, the Ministry of Labour can issue compliance orders, stop-work orders, and fines of up to $100,000 per violation for corporations.
 In addition to regulatory penalties, hospitals that lack adequate response systems face substantial civil liability exposure if a serious workplace violence incident occurs.

-Q: How does an RTLS system help with the Bill 168 risk assessment requirement?
+How does an RTLS system help with the Bill 168 risk assessment requirement?

-A: The OHSA requires ongoing risk assessment, not a one-time exercise.
+The OHSA requires ongoing risk assessment, not a one-time exercise.
 RTLS systems generate continuous incident data — where alerts are triggered, how frequently, at what times of day, and by which departments — transforming risk assessment from a periodic administrative task into a live, data-driven safety management process.
 This continuous data record also supports Ministry of Labour inspections and accreditation reviews.

-Q: What is the difference between a Bill 168-compliant duress system and a legacy panic button?
+What is the difference between a Bill 168-compliant duress system and a legacy panic button?

-A: A legacy wall-mounted panic button tells security that a worker is in distress somewhere on a unit.
+A legacy wall-mounted panic button tells security that a worker is in distress somewhere on a unit.
 An RTLS-based staff duress system tells security which worker, in which specific room, right now — with a timestamped, automatically generated log for compliance documentation.
 The difference in response effectiveness and audit readiness is substantial, and it directly maps to the Bill 168 requirement for an immediate means of summoning assistance.

-Q: Do other Canadian provinces have legislation equivalent to Bill 168?
+Do other Canadian provinces have legislation equivalent to Bill 168?

-A: Yes.
+Yes.
 BC’s WorkSafe regulations, Alberta’s OHS Act, and Manitoba’s Workplace Safety and Health Act all require employers to address workplace violence risks and provide means of summoning assistance.
 Ontario’s Bill 168 is the most explicitly detailed, and the trend across all provinces is toward stronger enforcement and clearer expectations around technology standards in clinical environments.

-Q: How does RTLS help hospitals meet the Bill 168 requirement to inform workers about violent patients?
+How does RTLS help hospitals meet the Bill 168 requirement to inform workers about violent patients?

-A: RTLS platforms can integrate with patient flagging systems to deliver automated proximity alerts to staff approaching patients with a documented history of violent behaviour.
+RTLS platforms integrate with patient flagging systems to deliver automated proximity alerts to staff approaching patients with a documented history of violent behaviour.
 This satisfies the Bill 168 obligation to inform workers in real time — at the point of potential contact — rather than relying on manual handoff processes that are inconsistent and difficult to audit.

 Conclusion

 Bill 168 established a clear legal framework for workplace violence prevention in Ontario hospitals in 2010.
-More than 15 years later, the six obligations it created remain the compliance standard.
+More than 15 years later, the six obligations it created remain the compliance standard — written policies, ongoing risk assessments, prevention programs, immediate assistance, worker notification, and incident documentation.

-The data transforms risk assessment from a periodic obligation into a live safety management process.
-In addition, they produce timestamped, room-specific audit logs that satisfy incident reporting requirements and withstand Ministry of Labour inspection.
+Ministry of Labour expectations for what counts as adequate assistance have increased significantly since then.
+RTLS-based staff duress systems address all six obligations simultaneously.
+They provide the immediate, wearable means of assistance the legislation requires.
+They also generate continuous incident data that transforms risk assessment from a periodic obligation into a live safety management process, and produce timestamped, room-specific audit logs that satisfy incident reporting requirements and withstand Ministry of Labour inspection.

 For Ontario hospitals still relying on fixed call stations or manual reporting processes, the compliance gap is measurable, the penalty exposure is real, and the technology that closes that gap is now accessible at a cost that reflects how significantly this market has matured.